Astrid Kunze

 She is a contributor to the Handbook on Women and the Economy published with Oxford University Press in 2018.
 Her research has been published in journals such as the Review of Economics and Statistics, Labour Economics, Oxford Review of Economic Policy, Empirical Economics and Scandinavian Journal of Economics.

-In 2020, Kunze received a 6-year Grant from the Norwegian Research Council for her project titled Challenges to shaping an inclusive work-life in rapidly changing labour markets: Firms, human capital, and family policy.
+In 2020, Kunze received a 6-year grant from the Norwegian Research Council for her project titled Challenges to shaping an inclusive work-life in rapidly changing labour markets: Firms, human capital, and family policy.

 In 2022, Kunze was awarded the Inaugural European Economics Association Teaching Award (Senior) for exceptional teaching.
 The jury consisted of two EEA Council Members and the Education Committee.